-The U.S. Army Space and Missile Defense Command provides support to NASA with an Army astronaut detachment assigned to the Johnson Space Center in Houston, Texas.
+The U.S. Army Space and Missile Defense Command provides support to NASA with an Army NASA Detachment assigned to the Johnson Space Center in Houston, Texas.

 There are currently three astronauts.
-Col. Andrew Morgan, detachment commander, and Lt.
-Col. Anne McClain were both selected for the astronaut program in 2013, and Lt.
-Col. Frank Rubio was selected in 2017, joining the detachment as an astronaut candidate that August.
+Col. Anne McClain, detachment commander, and Col. Andrew Morgan were both selected for the astronaut program in 2013, and Lt.
+Col. Frank Rubio was selected in 2017.

 USASMDC astronauts serve as part of the flight crew for NASA space programs.
-The command’s astronaut detachment provides engineering expertise for human interface with space systems, and provides focus to NASA for Army space operations.
+The command’s NASA Detachment provides engineering expertise for human interface with space systems, and provides focus to NASA for Army space operations.
 Ultimately, astronauts and detachment personnel enhance the Army’s ability to dominate the battlefield of the 21st century by using space capabilities with human space operations support.

 Army astronauts help the Army define its requirements for the space program and enhance the Army’s use of space capabilities.
 These Soldiers are Army ambassadors to NASA and the public.